 Tips for Developing an Attractive & Impactful Website Design

-- Familiarize yourself with what’s out there: “We always want new clients, or those who are going through a redesign, to browse our website portfolio (and review any other other websites they’d like) to help identify some clear examples of their preferences.
+- Familiarize yourself with what’s out there: “We always want new clients, or those who are going through a redesign, to browse our website portfolio (and review any other websites they’d like) to help identify some clear examples of their preferences.
 Indicating that you like the style, theme, layout, or color scheme of another website provides your team with a good starting-off point for discussing your customized design.”

-- Know your target market and personal preferences: “The age and demographic of your target market should be the main determining factor in the type of imagery you’re including in your design.
+- Know your target market and personal preferences: “The age and demographic of your target market should be the main determining factor of the type of imagery you’re including in your design.
 Also, evaluate the style of photos you prefer (i.e. soft and conservative, bold and provocative, etc.) to provide your designer with some clear-cut likes and dislikes that enable him or her to hand-pick great images for your website.”

 - Create a style that blends your branding and personality: “Colors and typeface choices should match other branding you already have (business cards, brochures, etc.), but you want the overall feel of the website to match your personality.
 Consider options like formal vs. relaxed; clean vs. eclectic.
 The selection of the stock models—and even the placement of design elements—are influenced by the personality you want your website to reflect.”